 However, the UK Supreme Court has dismissed Chobani's request to appeal.
 A spokesperson for the court confirmed to just-food Chobani had been "refused permission to appeal" on the grounds "the appeal does not raise a point of law of general public importance".

 A spokesperson for Chobani said: "While the UK is not currently a market of strategic focus for us, and we have not exported products there since 2013, we are disappointed that the UK Supreme Court refused to prevent the monopoly on the use of the term Greek yoghurt.

 "We will continue to advocate our view that the population of the UK knows and understands Greek yoghurt to be a product description in terms of how it’s made not where it is made, similar to things like French fries and English muffins in the US."

-Over the forecast period, Fage aims to focus on strengthening its positioning in its best-performing categories, namely, hard cheese and yoghurt.
-Over the past years, Fage de-listed numerous products ...
+Over the forecast period Fage aims to focus on strengthening its positioning in its best-performing segments, namely hard cheese and yoghurt.
+In recent years Fage de-listed numerous products that brou...

 - Nestle on China, candy, nutrition - analysis